jieyinybl/enron-fraud-detection/README.md

 ## Question 6:
 > Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.

-The project calculates the following scores: accuracy_score, precision_score, recall_score, f1_score.
+The project uses the following evaluation metrics: accuracy_score, precision_score, recall_score, and f1_score.
 When we take a closer look at the accuracy_score, most of them are above 0.8, which doesn’t tell much about the performance of model.
 Moreover, due to that the there is in total 18 person of interest out of 145 in the dataset, the accuracy_score will not be a strong index for the performance of model.

 As the goal of the project is to identify the person of interest, namely how many person of interest are identified, the recall_score will be a better metrics here: